mongodb/mongo-java-driver/README.md

 #### @Alpha

-APIs marked with the `@Alpha` annotation at a public API element are in the early stages of development, subject to incompatible changes, or even removal, in a future release and may lack some intended features.
+APIs marked with the `@Alpha` annotation are in the early stages of development, subject to incompatible changes, or even removal, in a future release and may lack some intended features.
 An APIs bearing `@Alpha` annotation may contain known issues affecting functionality, performance, and stability.
 They are also exempt from any compatibility guarantees made by its containing library.

 It is inadvisable for <i>applications</i> to use Alpha APIs in production environments or for <i>libraries</i>
 (which get included on users' CLASSPATHs, outside the library developers' control) to depend on these APIs.
 Alpha APIs